X-Men (film): Development

-Fox considered Brett Ratner, who would later direct X-Men: The Last Stand (2006), as a director and offered the position to Robert Rodriguez, but he turned it down.
-After the commercial success of Mortal Kombat (1995) in the United States, Paul W. S. Anderson was offered the position but turned it down, wanting to shift away from making another PG-13-rated film in favour of making an R-rated horror film, Event Horizon (1997).
-Following the release of The Usual Suspects (1995), Bryan Singer was looking to do a science fiction film and Fox offered him Alien Resurrection (1997), but producer Tom DeSanto felt he would be more appropriate for X-Men.
-Singer was hesitant to direct a comic book film, but changed his mind after DeSanto presented the themes of prejudice in the comic that resonated with Singer.
+Seeking a director, Fox considered Brett Ratner, who would later direct X-Men: The Last Stand (2006).
+The studio offered the position to Robert Rodriguez, but he turned it down.
+After the commercial success of Mortal Kombat (1995) in the United States, Paul W. S. Anderson was offered the position, but he too declined.
+Following the release of The Usual Suspects (1995), Bryan Singer was looking to make a science-fiction film, and Fox offered him Alien Resurrection (1997), but producer Tom DeSanto felt Singer would be more appropriate for X-Men.
+Singer was hesitant to direct a comic book film, because he was not a comic book fan, but changed his mind after DeSanto presented the themes of prejudice in the comic, which resonated with Singer.

 In August 1996, Ed Solomon began work on the script.
-By December 1996, Singer was in the director's position, while Solomon completed a rewrite that month.
-Solomon's hiring was publicly revealed in April 1997, and Singer went on to film Apt Pupil (1998).
-Fox then announced a Christmas 1998 release date.
-John Logan and James Schamus provided script revisions, with the latter focusing solely on fleshing out the characters.
-In late 1997, the budget was projected at $60 million.
-In 1998, Claremont returned to Marvel and, seeing how Fox was still struggling with the script, sent them a four-page-long memo where he explained the core concepts and what differentiated the X-Men from other superheroes.
-In late 1998, Singer and DeSanto sent a treatment to Fox, which they believed was "perfect" because it took "seriously" the themes and the intent of the Xavier and Magneto comparisons to Martin Luther King Jr. and Malcolm X, unlike the other scripts.
+By December, Singer was in the director's position, while Solomon completed a rewrite that month.
+Fox announced a Christmas 1998 release date.
+John Logan and James Schamus provided script revisions, with Schamus focused solely on fleshing out the characters.
+(Note: Attributed to multiple references:) In late 1997, the budget was projected at $60 million.
+In 1998, Chris Claremont returned to Marvel and, seeing how Fox was still struggling with the script, sent them a memo explaining the core concepts of the X-Men and what differentiated them from other superheroes.

+Late that year, Singer and DeSanto sent a treatment to Fox, which they believed was "perfect" because it took seriously the themes and the comparisons between Xavier and Magneto to Martin Luther King Jr. and Malcolm X, respectively.
 They made Rogue an important character because Singer recognized that her mutation, which renders her unable to touch anyone, was the most symbolic of alienation.
-Singer merged attributes of Kitty Pryde and Jubilee into the film's depiction of Rogue.
-Magneto's plot to mutate the world leaders into accepting his people is reminiscent of how Constantine I's conversion to Christianity ended the persecution of early Christians in the Roman Empire; the analogy was emphasized in a deleted scene in which Storm teaches history.
+Singer merged attributes of Kitty Pryde and Jubilee into Rogue.
+Magneto's plot to mutate the world leaders into accepting his people was based on Constantine I's conversion to Christianity, which ended the persecution of early Christians in the Roman Empire; the analogy was emphasized in a deleted scene in which Storm teaches history.
 Senator Kelly's claim that he has a list of mutants living in the United States recalls Joseph McCarthy's similar claim regarding communists.